InRule/DevOpsServices/devops/README.md

 ## Demo Azure DevOps Pipeline
 Starting a Azure DevOps pipeline is one of the possible actions triggered on catalog events.
 This is an example of a pipeline setup that can use the version of the rule application, involved in the catalog event, to run regression tests and, on success, promote the rule application to another catalog.

-This example is based on the repo available at https://github.com/InRule/DemoRuleDevOpsPipeline.

 ### Catalog-Based : Test and Promote upon irCatalog Check In

 The flow of actions proceeds in this order: